-How can a tutor help you get better Physics results?
+How can you get better Physics results?

 Steve is a teacher with over 20 years of experience and has been an assistant principal.
 He now teaches with TutorsPlus and helps students prepare for their IGCSE and IB Physics exams.

 For more information on our IB Physics HL and SL tutors click here.

 Alex: Hi Steve.
 Thank you so much for joining us.
 We are going to talk a little bit today about why a student may need a Physics tutor.
 You, yourself, have been a Physics teacher for over two decades and also assistant principal so I hand it over to you to give us some insight into how a physics tutor might help.

 Steve: thanks, Alex.
 Yes, like you said, I have been teaching for ever.
 So why would anybody want a tutor – they’ve got a Physics teacher in the classroom, why do they need someone to give individual help?

 I think that the key is that in the classroom the teacher is teaching a whole team of people that go through the material.
 They might be going through that very well.

 Often a student thinks “I don’t really get what happened there.
 I’m not going to ask.
 I’ve been a bit intimidated by the others, I’m a bit embarrassed.
 Maybe I can work it out later.”
 But with a tutor you’ve got one to one access.

 Now, what I will do in a tutorial is that I will make sure that you understand everything.
 There’s a lot of question and answer so that I can check your understanding of each point because Physics is a very logical subject.
 You can work through the steps, but if you don’t understand the steps there is no point in going further.
 So, let’s go back, make sure we understand that and then when we are clear – we’ll check that we are clear on that, we’ll have a discussion about it – and then we can move on to the next part: one piece at a time.